ForwardslashJP/DS_Task_4/README.md

-Here i do the NLP project by which we can idedntify which mwssage is spam or ham(not spam).
+Here i do the NLP project by which we can idedntify which message is spam or ham(not spam).